AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 </operation>
 ```

-As a result, the Functional Testing Framework sends a POST request with an array of company_ids in the body to the `https://example.com/rest/V1/company/{company.id}/relations`.
+As a result, the Functional Testing Framework sends a POST request with an array of `company_ids` in the body to `https://example.com/rest/V1/company/{company.id}/relations`.
 Currently, the Functional Testing Framework supports sending only one company as a child company for a parent.

 - `{company.id}` in the url comes from the test `<requiredEntity createDataKey="parentCompany"/>` in OneCompanyRelation that has `type="company"`
-- `<array key="relations">` will create an array with the key relations
+- `<array key="relations">` creates an array with the key relations
-- `<value>company_id</value>` will get the data from the operation with `dataType="company_id"`
+- `<value>company_id</value>` retrieves the data from the operation with `dataType="company_id"`

 ```json
 {